 Our goal is to bring back all of our students in a safe and responsible manner.
 The following are some of the concrete steps we are taking to achieve this goal:

 - We are having ongoing weekly meetings with our local and county health professionals to make sure that college leadership can always understand the changing landscape and guidance and that we can quickly adapt to those measures.
-Recently, we hosted several county health professionals for a campus walk-through to make sure they understood our strong procedures and protocols across campus.
+We have hosted county health professionals for campus walk-throughs to make sure they understand our strong procedures and protocols across campus.

-- We are adapting newer, faster, and reliable testing strategies to be used here on campus.
-Our enhancements will allow us to provide a faster turnaround time which will improve our contact tracing efforts.
+- We are adopting newer, faster, and reliable testing strategies on campus.
+Our enhancements allow us to provide a faster turnaround time which improve our contact tracing efforts.

-- We are developing some additional cohort and living models that will help us continue to de-densify our campus spaces and reduce the need for shared common spaces.
+We have cohort and living models that help us de-densify our campus spaces and reduce the need for shared common spaces.

 What is J Block and how can I have a full CC experience if I take a semester off?

-In October, the college will make a decision about the Spring Semester and how students can return to campus.
 If a student decides to take a gap semester, it is still possible to take a full academic year worth of credits without paying additional tuition before the next academic year begins in August.
-A student can take six to eight blocks starting with J Block in January, blocks 5, 6, 7, and 8 from February to May, and blocks A, B, and C during the summer.
+A student can take six to eight blocks starting with J Block, blocks 5, 6, 7, and 8, and blocks A, B, and C.

 Are masks required in Colorado?